jamestiotio/aircraft-noise-model/README.md

 Our report is available [here](./10.004_1D_2019_Group_9.pdf) and our survey data is available [here](./responses.xlsx).

 A clean version of the question paper is also available [here](./question.pdf).

+## Future TODOs

+- Add a live noise model simulation using commonly and publicly available aircraft flights datasets, such as data from [Flightradar24](https://www.flightradar24.com/).